Use Cases

 A practical split

-Password manager workflow: standard password generator
+Password manager workflow: long, unique random password

 Related tools